A kinder, more effective path than boot camps

 • Minimal family involvement

-• Emphasis on obedience over well-being
+• Focus on obedience over well-being

 • Lack of academic support